Ultramann/ultramann.github.io/content/posts/visualizing_sklearn_decision_trees.md

 To this end, I generally suggest that source code exploration be done in your text editor of choice.

-There's a decent chance that you'll have retrieved scikit-learn via pip or conda, in which case you probably don't know the **actual** location of the source files.
+There's a decent chance that you'll have retrieved scikit-learn via `pip` or `conda`, in which case you probably don't know the **actual** location of the source files.
 If this is the case I have a gem for you!

 You can find the path to a library is being imported from as it's defined as a dunder attribute on the reference when imported.
 Aka, if you import a library, say, `sklearn` you can find out where it's file is by accessing it's `__file__` attribute.